olaroos/deepnetnotes/logbook.md

 Also, if we can print the forwardpass activations maybe we can clip the gradient in all timesteps by changing the activations of each timestep in the forwards-pass.

 So, plan is: read paper; plot the gradient by using hooks and experiment with longest sequence before gradient blowup or collapse.

+**1 August 2019**

+I wrote HookCallback to save the mean and max gradient from training my RNN networks.
+Plotting the log of these functions and using a sequence length of 100 chars didn't seem to give a problem with vanishing gradients.
+The lowest value observed was around e-15.
+Training with a vanilla RNN and a GRU module, the RNNs gradients were less stable than the GRUs of which all the layers gradients were straight lines.
+The RNN did have 16 layers and the GRU had 6 layers so the unstabilities are expected from the RNN.
+The GRU however is using sigmoids and therefor is at larger risk of the vanishing gradient problem but the GRU also has the update-gate which should aleviate the vanishing gradient problem and the use of Sigmoid functions.

+I am thinking about what the lowest maximum value of the gradients a network can tolerate without stoping to learn.
+The momentum should also help with the vanishing gradient problem.
+I haven't added a measurement of the minimum gradient, only the max and the mean.
+I will add this parameter value as well now.

+What I should do now is to build a LSTM, make experiments with stacked LSTMs and see which of these four (GRU, SGRU, LSTM, SLSTM) works best.

+Put the functions I wrote now into a module for later use.

+Then move on to building my first attention model.